Central Kwara'ae constituency: List of MPs

+Election results

-Results in 2010
+2010

 In the 2010 general election, there were eleven candidates for the seat, including nine independents, incumbent Fred Fono for the newly formed People's Congress Party, and Philip Akote'e for OUR Party.
 Akote'e finished third, ahead of eight independents, with 331 votes.
 Fono was second, with 2,379 votes, while Fiulaua took the seat with 2,936.
 The turnout rate was 67%.